adhiluphanna/deliciousrecipeh/content/post/138-simple-way-to-prepare-ultimate-bacon-baked-beans.md

 ##### Instructions to make Bacon Baked Beans:

-1. Cut up the bacon strips &amp; mix all ingredients into beans (or lay the strips on top to look fancy)
+1. Cut up the bacon strips & mix all ingredients into beans (or lay the strips on top to look fancy)
 1. Bake in 8x8 glass baking pan at 350 for 45 minutes (should see bubbling across the whole pan)
 1. Remove from oven and enjoy!